Christmas When Funds are Low

 It’s that season of year again, and it’s supposed to be merry, bright, and joyful.
 But sometimes it’s not when you simply don’t have money.
 Especially if you have children who are counting on a “Merry Christmas”.

 Christmas gifts- for parents and other close relatives/friends.
 They don’t have to be new.
 If you always had an expectation that you would spend a certain dollar amount on others, it’s ok to change that.
-Instead, think about making homemade, thoughtful gifts for others.
+Think about making homemade, thoughtful gifts for others.
 Maybe for your parents, you will offer to help them with a difficult project that would be tough for them physically.
 Whether this is housecleaning, work outside, or physical work projects in the home, figure out what would be most beneficial for them and feasible for you.

-Christmas gifts- for kids.
-You are allowed to buy them secondhand gifts.
-I’m saying this because I’ve done it.
-And it went over just as well as if it were new.
-You are allowed to shop at Goodwill, Bargain Bin, Salvation Army, and Facebook Marketplace.
-You don’t have to get them everything on their list.
-If you normally stuff stockings, consider limiting what you put in there, and use Dollar Tree items.
 Consider having a night at the start of the Christmas season, where you read them a book about what Christmas is really about.
-If you don’t have a lot of money this year, consider incorporating some inexpensive but fun family traditions that they will be excited for.
+Incorporate some inexpensive but fun family traditions that they will be excited for.
 This could be Christmas movie nights with popcorn, making homemade Christmas decorations and treats, seeing Christmas lights, Advent countdowns and activities, game nights, playing Christmas music, and doing something nice for another family in need.

 There are also programs like Christmas for Kids, or other ones too.
 If you didn’t get signed up, contact Hands of Hope Pregnancy Services or others who would be happy to help.